listener-js/listener/docs/README.md

 Leverage listener identifiers for enhanced logging, debugging, and programmatic context.

+Make it easy for listeners to use each other's functionality, if present, without depending on it.

 Create an ecosystem of libraries that empower the end user to listen to any event, modify its input or return value, swap one listener for another, and see coding in a different way.

 ## The ecosystem